 I always advocate for best practice for Board, staff and students.
-Our students deserve the very best education: to enjoy and be actively engaged in learning in a stimulating and motivating environment; to have full access to the curriculum: academic, sporting, arts & culture, technical and life skills; to achieve to their full potential, and to be confident in their abilities to succeed.
+Our students deserve the very best education: to enjoy and be actively engaged in learning in a stimulating and motivating environment; to have full access to the curriculum: academic, sporting, arts and culture, technical and life skills; to achieve to their full potential, and to be confident in their abilities to succeed.

 The Board annually reviews curriculum areas and tracks student progress.
 We have supported increased leadership capacity for students at each year level; a Scholars Society and Smart Swans tutoring; improved school attendance and strengthened student mentoring to achieve best outcomes.
 Staff Recognition Awards and Leadership Programmes promote the very best teaching practice and staff leadership.
-Development of facilities continues and, with my background in property and planning, I look forward to the realisation of the much needed Events Centre.
+Development of facilities continues and, with my background in property and planning, I look forward to the realisation of the much needed Events Centre in 2021.

 I was appointed Principal of Westlake Girls with effect from 1 May 2017.
 Following a degree in Physical Education from Otago, my first teaching position was at Epsom Girls Grammar School.
 I then went on to teach at Rangitoto College for 10 years.
 More recently I worked at Birkenhead College where I held the position of Assistant Principal for 12 years.

-Prior to taking up this position, I was the Athlete Life Manager at High Performance Sport New Zealand for four years, where I led a team of advisors to develop a programme designed to maximise the potential of our elite athletes.
+Prior to taking up this position, I was the Athlete Life Manager at High Performance Sport New Zealand for four years, where I led a team of advisers to develop a programme designed to maximise the potential of our elite athletes.

 I have lived on the North Shore for more than 30 years and am married to husband Mike and have three children, two sons and a daughter who all attended the Westlake schools.
 As a former champion rower I am still involved in this sport and I love to spend as much time as I can enjoying outdoor life.